 Parents have the right to withdraw their children from Religious Education and Collective Worship as identified in the Education Act 1944 and in subsequent legislation.
 St Peter's is a Church of England Infant School where Christian Values and principles underpin the whole curriculum.
 In order to preserve the distinctiveness of this church school community, we encourage everyone to be involved in Religious Education and Collective Worship.
+RE is taught as a core academic subject and is therefore taught in such a way that it is inclusive for everyone of all faiths or no faith.
 Parents who have concerns about this should discuss them with the Chair of Governors and the Headteacher before their children are admitted to the school.
+If withdrawal from RE is requested at any other stage, a meeting will be arranged with the Headteacher to discuss this.
+If after the meeting a parent/carer still wants to withdraw their child, this may be granted for 1 year and then reviewed.